foodfight/showz/scripts/how-to-succeed-in-devops.md

 * What does it mean to be a generalist? what skills does one need and how long does it take?
     * how much math and what math?
+    * how much statistics?
+Do sysadmins need to learn R?
     * how much computer science, whether at school or self taught?
     * Knowledge of protocols, filesystems, hardware?
     * how critical is Chef or another configuration management system